juliusbrehme/AlgoVerse/api/README.md

 To sort the input numbers the URL will be `.../sorting/sort?...` and the following parameters are needed:
 ```
-strategy: SELECTIONSORT (as for now) -> This sets the strategy that is beeing used
+strategy: SELECTIONSORT (case-insensitive) -> This sets the strategy that is beeing used
 toSort: int[] -> input array of integers
 ```
 The API will return a JSON object with nested arrays, each array after one iteration of the sorting algorithm: